CiscoDevNet/aci_workshop_code_samples/README.md

 This repository contains sample code for automating various types of tasks relating to ACI configuration and initial ACI fabric bringup.

-These are the step by step instructions for the Cisco Live Devnet Workshop.
+Following are the step by step instructions for the Cisco Live Devnet Workshop.
 The samples include both Ansible playbooks and Python scripts utilizing Cobra SDK.

 # Workshop Instructions
 ---